cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Note that the Coordinator is not trusted with any private information and communication at the time of signing can be performed over a public but reliable channel.
 Moreover, the Coordinator is trusted to not perform a denial of service attack.
+To prevent denial-of-service attacks, the Coordinator is trusted to identify misbehaving participants and ideally abort the protocol in the event of an invalid signature.

 FROST does not aim to achieve the following goals:

-* Post-quantum security.
+* Post quantum security.
 FROST, like plain Schnorr signatures, requires the hardness of the Discrete Logarithm Problem.
 * Robustness.
-In the case of failure, FROST requires aborting the protocol.
-See {{ROAST}} as a wrapper protocol around FROST that provides robustness.
+Preventing denial-of-service attacks against misbehaving participants requires the Coordinator to identify and act on miebehaving participants; see {{abort}} for more information.
+While FROST does not provide robustness, {{ROAST}} is as a wrapper protocol around FROST that does.
 * Downgrade prevention.
 All participants in the protocol are assumed to agree on what algorithms to use.
 * Metadata protection.
 If protection for metadata is desired, a higher-level communication channel can be used to facilitate key generation and signing.